-One of the most important aspects of consultation is for the proponent to not to have predetermined outcomes for the process.
+One of the most important aspects of engagement is for the proponent to not to have predetermined outcomes for the process.
 If stakeholders feel any area is not up for discussion or their voices will not be heard, they will be mistrustful of the process.

 Targeting the right groups involves including those who will be or will deem themselves to be affected by the project or proposal, those who can add new information to the discussion, those who it would not be wise to exclude, and those the proponent is mandated to consult.

 Participants should be engaged in ways that are suited to them and make it easy for them to understand and communicate.
 This may involve engaging participants online so they may contribute when it’s convenient for them, and/or giving stakeholders the ability to comment anonymously.
 Offering a range of approaches such as focus groups, surveys, forums, questions and answer opportunities is also practical.

 Stakeholders who are not properly informed about a project may not be in favour of it due to the lack of comprehensive background information.
 For that reason, proponents must engage in educating stakeholders during the consultation process.
 Part of meaningful engagement also means taking the information gathered during the consultation process into account and making necessary changes to the application as a result.
 Changes or alterations should be communicated to stakeholders to reflect this commitment.

-Some of the additional positive outcomes for an engaging stakeholder consultation process that can shift stakeholders’ perspectives include:
+Some of the additional positive outcomes for an engaging stakeholder engagement process that can shift stakeholders’ perspectives include: